linebender/linebender.github.io/content/blog/2025-11-13-tmil-22/index.md

 We released version [0.0.4 of the sparse strips][sparse strips 0.0.4] versions of the renderer.
 It should be a solid version of [Vello CPU](https://crates.io/crates/vello_cpu), suitable for a wider range of applications where CPU-only rendering is appropriate.
-In addition, it is the initial release of vello_hybrid, a newer approach that uses the GPU to do pixel compositing, but SIMD-accelerated geometry processing on the CPU.
+In addition, it is the initial release of Vello Hybrid, a newer approach that uses the GPU to do pixel compositing, but SIMD-accelerated geometry processing on the CPU.

 Vello CPU now supports non-isolated blending ([vello#1159][] among others), which is important for HTML5 canvas compatibility.
 SVG and COLRv1 emoji, by contrast, which has set priorities for Vello in the past, only support isolated blending.